anibalgomezprojects/balerocms-enterprise/docs/README.md

 Edit:

-* "balerocms-enterprise/src/main/resources/config/application.properties".
+* "balerocms-enterprise/src/main/resources/application.properties".

+1. db.host = Host
+2. db.name = Database Name
-1. Add you MYSQL DB username.
+3. db.user = Add you MYSQL DB username.
-2. Add your MYSQL DB password.
+4. db.password = Add your MYSQL DB password.

 Note: Usually "root" and "".

+All Done!

+**Notes Only For Developers and/or  Advanced Options**:

+Balero CMS EE use a database called "balerocms_enterprise" on "localhost" (127.0.0.1) and MySQL port: 3306.
+If you need to change these values you may need to edit:

 ### Configuring Default Server Port

 Default server port is: 8080.
-To use different port edit **config/application.properties** -> server.port.
+To use different port edit **application.properties** -> server.port.

 ### Configuring E-Mail Newsletter (SMTP Client)

-Edit **config/application.properties** under resources folder, set your credentials for you email account.
+Edit **application.properties** under resources folder, set your credentials for you email account.

 ## Unit Testing